Where to Find Us

-For how long can they borrow: The standard checkout period will run from whenever the student picks up the equipment until 1:00 p.m. the next day.
-For example, if a student checks out a camera at noon on Wednesday, it will be due at 1:00 p.m. on Thursday or if a student checks out a camera at 5:00 on Monday it is due at 1:00 p.m. on Tuesday.
-The equipment room is closed on the weekend, so if a student checks out a piece of equipment on Friday, it will be due on Monday at 1:00 p.m.
+When borrowing equipment the standard checkout period will run from whenever the student picks up the equipment until 1:00 p.m. the next day.
+The equipment room is closed on the weekends, so if a student checks out a piece of equipment on Friday, it will be due on Monday at 1:00 p.m.
 Equipment will be considered late if it is not returned by 1:00 p.m. on the day it is due.

 The student will be charged a $20.00 per day fee if the equipment is late.
 They will also not be allowed to renew any late equipment.
 If a student turns in equipment late twice during a semester, he or she will be suspended from borrowing equipment for two weeks.
 If a piece of equipment is not returned for seven days, the VPS will begin processing the lost equipment fee for all delinquent equipment.

-It may sneak up on you but one day you may need to know why you may need to format portable flash memory, or a hard drive, for a cross platform environment.
-Mac and Widows are different, true, however both operation systems (OSs) require the user to format memory (flash cards, thumb drives & hard drives) before the user can access it.
+It may sneak up on you but one day you may need to know why you may need to format portable flash memory or a hard drive, for a cross-platform environment.
+Mac and Windows are different, however, both operation systems require the user to format memory (flashcards, thumb drives & hard drives) before the user can access it.
 Most memory is sold factory formatted, which may not be optimized for your particular OS.

-Whether you are working in a Windows only environment or a Mac/Apple only environment it is recommended that you use exFAT for portable memory.
+Whether you are working in Windows only or a Mac/Apple only environment it is recommended that you use exFAT for portable memory.

 Maybe you have noticed your hard drive is formatted “NTFS”.
-NTFS is a format option native to Windows environments and is best suited for operating system.
-Whereas, “HFS+”” is a format option native to Mac/Apple.
+NTFS is a format option native to Windows environments and is best suited for an operating system.
+Whereas, “HFS+” is a format option native to Mac/Apple.
 Both NTFS and HFS+ are better suited for operating systems than portable hard drives and SD cards.
-What about FAT16 and FAT32, well, while it is true that they are both cross platform compatible, they have a limitations that make them less useful than exFAT.
+What about FAT16 and FAT32, while it is true they are both cross-platform compatible, they have limitations that make them less useful than exFAT.